angwm1/1015/.ipynb_checkpoints/README-checkpoint.md

 4) Evaluation: Models are evaluated based on their accuracy, precision, recall, and F1-score to understand their effectiveness.

 ## Running the Project
-Navigate to the project directory and run the script file:
+Navigate to the project directory and run the codes inside jupyter notebook.

-bash
-Copy code
-python heart_disease_prediction.py
-Contributing
-Contributions are welcome!
-For major changes, please open an issue first to discuss what you would like to change.
-Ensure to update tests as appropriate.

-License
-Distributed under the MIT License.
-See LICENSE for more information.

-Acknowledgements
+## Acknowledgements
 UCI Machine Learning Repository for providing the dataset.
 Scikit-learn and XGBoost communities for excellent documentation and APIs.